-- (a) Actual Sessional Teacher hourly rates of pay are listed in Schedule 1 of this Agreement. - (b) The loaded hourly rate paid to a sessional employee for undertaking delivery includes a loading of 30% which is in lieu of all leave (other than long service leave and leave outlined under Part VI Clause 1 and Clause 4 of the Award), public holidays and overtime/penalty payments and the hourly rate of pay shall remain constant regardless of the time or day on which the sessional employee is engaged. - (c) The loaded hourly rate for sessional employees also incorporates a loading of 37.5% for associated duties.
+- 9.1 Actual Sessional Teacher hourly rates of pay are listed in Schedule 1 of this Agreement. - 9.2 The loaded hourly rate paid to a sessional employee for undertaking delivery includes a loading of 30% which is in lieu of all leave (other than long service leave and leave outlined under Part VI Clause I and Clause 4 of the Award), public holidays and overtime/penalty payments and the hourly rate of pay shall remain constant regardless of the time or day on which the sessional employee is engaged. - 9.3 The loaded hourly rate for sessional employees also incorporates a loading of 37.5% for associated duties. - 9.4 PROVIDED that a sessional employee who is required to deliver sessions both during ordinary hours and before 7:00 am or after 7:00 pm Monday to Friday shall receive a 10% loading in addition to the hourly rate specified in Schedule 1 for all delivery undertaken before 7:00 am or after 7:00 pm. - 9.5 The commencing loaded hourly rate of a sessional employee on appointment shall be the minimum rate (Sessional Employee I), except where at the discretion of the employer a higher rate is applicable. - 9.6 A sessional employee is entitled to progress to the next loaded hourly rate at the completion of each 760 hours service, subject to the employer being satisfied that the employee's overall performance has been satisfactory. - 9.7 The loaded hourly rate outlined herein shall be adjusted in accordance with movements in wage rate as prescribed by Clause 8.1 of this Agreement.